 Dimensions: 200 mm (W) x 200 mm (H)

-This signage details the First Aid steps to take when a person is having an Asthma attack. . **Also available as a Corflute sign for the playground**
+This signage details the First Aid steps to take when a person is having an Asthma attack.
+Waterproof and ideal for outdoor usage, this sign can be displayed in the playground to ensure a quick action plan. **Also available as a poster**

 Common signs that a child is having an episode of asthma are: